Phlebotomy on the Job Training: What Should You Expect?

 If you can’t get hired and get on the job training right away, the best thing you can do is build up your resume somehow.
 Either of these options will help you to do just that.
 The more hands-on experience you have, the easier it will eventually be to land a job.

-With several months of training and possible certification, your career is just beginning as a phlebotomist.
+After several months of training and possible certification, your career is just beginning as a phlebotomist.
 If you get hired right away, you may need several more months (or sometimes up to two years) as a trainee before you can work on your own.
 So, is all the training worth it for an entry-level career?

 The answer is yes.
 Phlebotomy is a fast-growing career, but it’s also rewarding and can be quite lucrative.
 You can choose to take more schooling throughout your career.
 This can help you toward different positions in medicine.
 Nurses and doctors can even start out as phlebotomists as long as they continue their education.